 The Frisco Fire Department’s personal commitment to the citizens and visitors of the City of Frisco is unmatched by any.
 All members hold themselves to the highest degree of technical excellence, respect and compassion for fellow man and are competent in all facets of their chosen profession.
 Honor, Courage, and Commitment are all a part of the central core values on which the Frisco Fire Department was founded.

 The Frisco Fire Department requires a high level of integrity and professionalism from all its members.
 In support of this standard and in addition to the requirements for city employment, the department has defined additional employment requirements and follows a consistent and structured hiring process that aligns closely with the demands of the job.

 · Must possess a high school diploma or GED equivalent

 · Must possess a valid Drivers License Class B or Class B exempt.

 · Must successfully complete all pre-employment testing

-· Must be a certified FF/Paramedic, FF/EMT, or Paramedic only.
+· Must be a certified FF/Paramedic or FF/EMT.
 These certifications must be through the Texas Commission on Fire Protection and Texas Department of State Health Services.

 · Distribution of Study Guides